 1. Connecting your VCR with the white, Yellow, and Red connectors

 Most TVs require you to get a cable with these connectors before you can connect a VCR.
 However, if you have a VCR that is not made in Europe, you may have to get a cable with the connectors by the sides.

 If the VCR you want to connect to a flat-screen is made in Europe, a SCART plug is required to make the connection.
 This SCART plug is hooked to the end of one side of the VCR while the connectors are plugged into the other end.

 The white, red, and yellow cables have specific functions they perform.
 While the white and red cable takes care of the audio signals, the yellow cable works to ensure that there is a video signal.

 These plugs are popularly known as RCA.
 It is likely that your VCR already has these cables.
-If, however it doesn’t, you can get these cables at any electronic shop near you.
+If, however it doesn’t, you can get these cables online or at any electronic shop near you.

 Most VCRs have these connecting points labeled though you may have to look closely to see it.
 With the labels, it becomes easy to figure out which cable goes into which socket.
 Most flat-screen TVs also have the rear fully labeled with the corresponding color for each cable.

 All you have to do is to plug in the cable to the corresponding socket.
 If you can’t see the white, red, and yellow sockets, check the side of the television to be sure it is not hidden there.

 Some TVs don’t make provision for the yellow, white, and red sockets.
 Instead, those televisions come with a green socket.
 If you check the rear of most new flat-screen TVs, you will see a green socket labeled “Video in.”
 It would be best to connect your VCR yellow lead to the green socket on the flat-screen TV rear.